 THE LADY WHO YEARNED FOR A SON

-That night she dreamt that up in the sky, there was a very bright lone star and the star fell into her pocket.
-When she woke up, she realized that she was pregnant.
-Months later, she gave birth to a baby girl and she aptly named the child -‘Star’
+That night she dreamt that up in the sky, there was a very bright lone star and it fell into her pocket.
+When she woke up, she had a vague perception that she might be pregnant.
+Months later, she gave birth to a baby girl and aptly named the child –‘Star’

-A year later, she paid another visit to Buddhadasa .
-Again she complained to the Master of her unhappiness.
-A child she craved so much, she has got now, but a son would bring her true happiness.
+One year later, she paid another visit to Venerable Buddhadasa .
+She again complained to the Master of her unhappiness.
+A child she craved so much, she has it now, but a son would bring her true happiness.
 The Master smiled and told her to go home and she will be happy.

-Another year had passed by, and once more she paid a visit to Buddhadasa.
-Again she complained to him that she still had not found the true happiness she was looking for.
-Already having two daughters, she still very much yearned for a son.
-The Master smiled and told her to go home and she will be very happy this time.
+Another year passed by, and once more she paid a visit to the Venerable Buddhadasa.
+Once again she complained of her discontentment of not having found true happiness.
+Having two daughters now, she still very much yearned for a son.
+The Master smiled and told her to go home and she WILL be very happy this time.

-That night she dreamt, she was taking a morning stroll, hand in hand with her husband, then all of sudden, the sun fell on her husband’s head.
-The sun then asked the couple to be their child.
-She again agreed and after a succession of two daughters, she delivered, yet another girl whom she named ’Sun’.
+That night she dreamt she was taking a morning stroll, hand in hand with her husband when all of sudden, the sun fell on her husband’s head.
+The sun then asked permission to be their child.
+Yet again she agreed and after a succession of two daughters, she delivered another girl whom she named ‘Sun’.

-Years later, she was always observing her three daughters playing in the garden and she realized that all three girls had their own distinct personality.
+Years later, as always, she was watching her three daughters playing in the garden and realized that all three girls had their own distinct personalities.
 STAR like her namesake was a bright and talented girl, MOON was a soft spoken, gentle & a caring child.
 SUN was like a burst of sunshine, cheerful, warmth and loving.

-It then suddenly dawned on her that she did not need to have a son to be happy.
-Her bias toward genders, i.e. preference for having a son over having a daughter had been her source of unhappiness for so many years.
+It suddenly dawned on her that she doesn’t need to have a son to be happy.
+Her bias toward genders, i.e. preference for having a son over having a daughter has been her source of unhappiness for so many years.
 All is now good, blissful, whole and complete.
-Having a girl is the same as having a boy and with this new found insight, a wave of true happiness swept through her.
+Having a girl is the same as having a boy and with this new found insight, a wave of real happiness swept through her.

 Simple Dharma (Luang Phor Kai)